Cook Like Czechs

 ➜ What is the best way to mash potatoes?

-Use a hand masher to crush the cooked potatoes, not an electric mixer.
-Using a hand masher makes it easy to get a nice texture of potatoes just the way you like.
+Use a hand masher (affiliate link) to crush the cooked potatoes instead of an electric mixer.
+A hand masher lets you easily achieve the perfect texture, just the way you like it.

 Remember: Coarsely mashed potatoes are not fluffy or creamy but contain small chunks of soft potatoes.

-• Do you like to experiment?
-Add other flavoring ingredients to the mashed potatoes based on your taste preferences.
-A common choice is pressed garlic cloves, a more pronounced cheese (such as Parmesan cheese) but also fried mushrooms or cabbage.
+• Do you enjoy experimenting in the kitchen?
+Feel free to add other flavorings to the mashed potatoes based on your taste preferences.
+Popular options include pressed garlic cloves, a bold cheese like Parmesan, or even sautéed mushrooms or fermented cabbage (sauerkraut).

 Chunky mashed potatoes served with meat.